-The ACA was presented through consultation activities and documented in the Draft Generation and Assessment of Illustrative Alternatives Report (November 2005) (refer to List of Supporting Documents).
-In subsequent months, with technical parameters and in consultation with communities, municipalities, agencies, and other stakeholders, the study team developed a set of practical alternatives for the Canadian plaza, crossing, and access road.
+The ACA was presented through consultation activities and documented in the Draft Generation and Assessment of Illustrative Alternatives Report (November 2005).
+In subsequent months, with technical parameters and in consultation with communities, municipalities, agencies and other stakeholders, the study team developed a set of practical alternatives for the Canadian plaza, crossing and access road.
 The initial practical alternatives were presented for comments at consultation activities held in March 2006 corresponding to the third round of PIOHs.